 Onshore wind turbines:

-60 wind turbines will be built over the period 2015-2016.
 For up-to-date information, visit our wind power blog.

 Offshore wind turbines:

 We have also set ourselves ambitious aims with regard to offshore wind power and hold a 35% stake in the Mermaid project (the consortium Otary holds the remaining 65%).
 The completion of this project poses a technical challenge requiring all of ENGIE Electrabel’s expertise.
 Commissioning is scheduled for 2020.
 It will generate enough electricity to cover the annual consumption of 286,000 households and will reduce CO2 emissions by 367,000 tonnes per year.

 ENGIE Electrabel plans to use its future investments to retain its position as Belgium’s top producer of and investor in green energy and to lead the way in developing wind power.
 The development of wind power dovetails with its aim to strengthen a diverse energy mix.

 Read our press file about our wind ambitions (in French)